MENUMENU

 LinkedIn has become one of the most popular platforms for recruitment and HR initiatives.

 LinkedIn isn’t only for professional recruiters.
-If there’s an open role within your department or on your team, share it and explain why someone else might be interested in the opening.
+If there’s an open role within your department or on your team, share it and encourage others to share it with their connections as well.

-Although LinkedIn isn’t the ideal platform for sharing details about your personal life, it has become commonplace to explain who you are.
-These posts can be honest and personable in order to connect with others who may relate to your background or interests.
+Although LinkedIn hasn’t always been the platform to share details about your personal life, the status quo has changed.
+These posts can be honest and personable to connect with others who may relate to your background or interests.

 The next time you’re unsure of what to post on LinkedIn, open up a bit and share what makes you tick.
 You never know who the message could resonate with.

 Users who see promoted posts in their feed don’t have to follow the company or person on LinkedIn.
-Many B2B companies use this opportunity to promote new content, increase conversions, or advertise downloadable content (such as an eBook or whitepaper).
+Many B2B companies use this opportunity to promote new content, increase conversions, or advertise downloadable content.

 Example of Meme on LinkedIn